 This is usually determined by the volume of material you are processing.
 Auto-tie balers have a much larger volume capacity per hour because they can tie the bales off much faster than manually tying.

 Baler cost will depend on your particular requirements.
-IBC does offer a full line of balers, from entry level verticals to full auto-tie and two-rams.
+IBC does offer a full line of balers, from entry-level verticals to high-volume auto-ties and two-rams.

 IBC does not at this time offer “in-house" financing, but we work with several outside financing companies that can assist you.